cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### Subtensor

-A Bittensor object that handles interactions with the Subtensor blockchain, whether it is a local, testchain, or mainchain.
+A Cybertensor object that handles interactions with the Subtensor blockchain, whether it is a local, testchain, or mainchain.

 ### Subtensor Blockchain

-The underlying blockchain technology of the Bittensor network that records transactions, rankings, and the distribution of rewards.
+The underlying blockchain technology of the Cybertensor network that records transactions, rankings, and the distribution of rewards.

 ### Sudo